CalvinVon/dalao-proxy/README.md

     - cacheMaxAge[0]: cache expire time unit
     - cacheMaxAge[1]: cache expire time digit
         - when digit comes to `0`, `dalao-proxy` will **never** try to look up cache file (but still cache request-response) regardless of expire time.
-        - when digit comes to special value `'*'`, which means cache file will **never expire**, `dalao-proxy` will read cache file first, then send a real request.
+        - when digit comes to special value `'*'`, which means cache file will **never expire**, and `dalao-proxy` will first try to read and return the cache file, and if it is not found, it would return the real request-response.
 - default: `['second', 0]`

     Cache filtering by cache file expires time.